shhshn/sonish/README.md

 # Sonish: Python-ish syntax sugar added to C++

-Sonish is yet another restricted Python to C++ compiler, which takes static Python code (without `eval`) as input and then generates C++ code as output.
+Sonish is yet another Python to C++ compiler that generates C++ snippet from restricted Python code.

 ## Getting Started